Amino Acids in Sports Nutrition: Leucine, Isoleucine, Arginine and Glycine

 Glycine is the smallest amino acid and a formulation gem: it is naturally sweet (about 70% the sweetness of sucrose), highly soluble (~250 g/L), and inexpensive.

-• Uses: collagen support blends, sleep and recovery formulas (typical 3 g doses), and as a taste improver that rounds out bitterness from other aminos.
+• Uses: collagen blends and powdered beverage formulations (typical 3 g inclusion rate), and as a taste improver that rounds out bitterness from other aminos.

 • Bonus: glycine can partially replace sweeteners in amino-heavy formulas, cleaning up the label.